Hattie Lloyd 01/12/22

-Bocca di Lupo | Soho Italian Restaurant
+Bocca di Lupo | Swish Regional Italian Dining in Soho

 If you haven’t been to London’s best regional Italian restaurant yet, then you might feel a little out of the Lupo.

-And you’ll be glad to know they pay equal attention to,
+And you’ll be glad to know they pay equal attention to –

 And it’s all delicious.